The Apprenticeship Recruitment Fair is an

 Complete the Care Certificate

-The apprentice will be expected to be employed in a social care role and have undertaken an enhanced disclosure and barring service process and provide the result prior to starting.
+The apprentice will be expected to be employed in a social care role and have undertaken an enhanced disclosure and barring

 The diploma is completed by production of evidence from the apprentice demonstrating understanding and competence in their practice.
 Methods of evidence include: